Korgron/esx_greenhouse/README.md

 - execute the `build.sql` file in `esx_greenhouse/sql` to create all required sql tables

-- add to your server.cfg the following line at the bootom of your start order
+- add to your server.cfg the following line at the bottom of your start order

   ```cfg
   ensure esx_greenhouse
   ```

-- Make sure that `Config.Multichar` is enabled in `esx_extended/config.lua`
+- Make sure that `Config.Multichar` is enabled in `es_extended/config.lua`

   ```lua
   Config.Multichar = true